realizse/realitemsdocs/pages/tam/tam_item_exploror.md

 ## What is the Item Explorer?

-Item Explorer is a tool used to search for, view and manage NFRs.
-All information about an NFR can be viewed in the Item Explorer such as:
+Item Explorer is a tool used to search for, view and manage NFTs.
+All information about an NFT can be viewed in the Item Explorer such as:

 * Blockchain information like transaction ID, block number, owner, timestamp, etc.
 * Tracking information